-Employees whose job description requires driving a county vehicle may be required to obtain a Commercial Drivers' License (CDL).
+Employees whose job description requires driving a county vehicle may be required to obtain a Commercial Drivers' License (CDL) and a DOT Medical Examination.

-The Boyd County Fiscal Court (BCFC) requires every CDL Driver to obtain an examination and receive periodic physical examinations conducted by an approved Department of Transportation (DOT) physician.
-AMENDED JULY 18, 2018
+The Boyd County Fiscal Court (BCFC) requires every CDL Driver to obtain an examination and receive periodic physical examinations conducted by the approved Department of Transportation (DOT) physician designated by the Fiscal Court.

-SECTION 5.37: Health Insurance
+SECTION 5.34: Health Insurance